Colorado Workers’ Compensation for Amazon Warehouse Employees

 Amazon warehouse injury statistics

-According to 2018 injury statistics, Colorado’s Amazon fulfillment centers in Thornton and Aurora ranked near the top of the list for having the highest rates of serious injuries requiring days off work and job restrictions.
+In recent years, Colorado’s Amazon fulfillment centers in Thornton and Aurora ranked near the top of the list for having the highest rates of serious injuries requiring days off work and job restrictions.

 Common Amazon warehouse injuries